airbytehq/airbyte/docs/integrations/sources/the-guardian-api.md

 ##### `order-by`

 Use this to sort the results.
 The three available sorting options are - newest, oldest, relevance.
+For enabling incremental syncs set order-by to oldest.

 ---

-##### `from-date`
+##### `start_date`

 Use this to set the minimum date (YYYY-MM-DD) of the results.
-Results older than the from-date will not be shown.
+Results older than the start_date will not be shown.

 ---

-##### `to-date`
+##### `end_date`

 Use this to set the maximum date (YYYY-MM-DD) of the results.
-Results newer than the to-date will not be shown.
+Results newer than the end_date will not be shown.
+Default is set to the current date (today) for incremental syncs.

 ---